BiancaCancian/jetson-orin-nx-object-detection/README.md

 For this specific inference example we use YOLOv8 (Ultralytics).
 Inference runs on the GPU using the compute stack versions listed above.

 PyTorch and Torchvision on Jetson must match the JetPack version.
-Use Jetson-compatible wheels (generic PyTorch wheels will not work on aarch64).
+Use Jetson compatible wheels (generic PyTorch wheels will not work on aarch64).

 ## **Quick Start**